IxDay/IxDay/README.md

 I’m here to provide practical solutions that drive efficiency and reliability in your software delivery process.

-Got questions or challenges?
 I provide a casual "Architecture/Infrastructure Coffee Chat" ☕ (check my [calendly][calendly_link]) —a space to discuss your architecture, infrastructure, or Kubernetes-related ideas.

-📧 If you have a question, need some guidance or consulting, send me an email at maxime.vidori@gmail.com
+📧 Got questions or challenges?
+You need some guidance or consulting? send me an email at maxime.vidori@gmail.com

 Feel free to reach out and let’s have a chat!